Pflanzy/Pflanzy-mobile-app/README.md

 <p align="center"><img src="assets/images/pflanzy-logo.svg" width="300px" /></p>
 <br>

 Pflanzy is a native Application for iOS and Android which was developed with React Native using one code base.
-The app allows you to look up numerous types of house plants, add plants to your garden, set up reminders with notifications such as water, fertilizer and re-potting, personalize your plant by renaming it and adding a picture of it as well as browse through various interesting articles about house plants.
+The app allows you to look up numerous types of house plants, add plants to your garden, set up reminders with notifications such as water, fertilizer, and re-potting, personalize your plant by renaming it and adding a picture of it, as well as browse through various interesting articles about house plants.

 ## Demo